Dogs are truly beautiful creatures. They can be cute or elegant, fluffy or hairless, skinny or fat, and yet all still be equally adorable.

 Because of this, it’s probably not a good idea to keep it cooped up in an apartment.
 It needs ample place to sleep, play and a moderately sized backyard.

-The Alpine Dachsbracke also needs frequent socialization from an early age in order to assimilate into the suburban life.
+The Alpine Dachsbracke also needs frequent socialization from an early age to assimilate into the suburban life.

 You as the owner needs to supply this, and you will have to free up time on your work schedule to make sure this dog is confident, happy and comfortable in its new home.